martinvonz/jj/docs/FAQ.md

 To squash or split commits, use `jj squash` and `jj split`.

-### How can I keep my scratch files in the repository?
+### How can I keep my scratch files in the repository without committing them?

 You can keep your notes and other scratch files in the repository, if you add a wildcard pattern to either the repo's `gitignore` or your global `gitignore`.
 Something like `*.scratch` or `*.scratchpad` should do, after that rename the files you want to keep around to match the pattern.

+If you keep your scratch files in their own directory with no tracked files, you can create a `.gitignore` file in that directory containing only `*`.
+This will ignore everything in the directory including the `.gitignore` file itself.

 If `$EDITOR` integration is important, something like `scratchpad.*` may be more helpful, as you can keep the filename extension intact (it